Bible Study Notes

 Genesis 4:16 - 24

-In this study we are looking at the ONLY available history of life before the flood.
-There are absolutely no records of any kind that have survived the flood other than this record of Moses, given to him by God.
-Various cultures may make claims that the record of their ancestry goes back 7 or 8 thousand years but this is simply not so and is never verified.
+Various cultures may make claims that the record of their ancestry goes back 7 or 8 thousand years but this is simply not so, and is never verified.
 All records available to us today will date back only to the survivors of the flood.

 We left off with Cain's having killed his brother and having rejected God's call to repentance and restoration.
-With God's final offer being rejected we read that Cain1 went out from the presence of the LORD.

 He settles in the Land of Nod.
-God had said he would be a vagabond, due to the fact that he would never be farmer, never be able to raise enough food to keep himself alive.
+God had said he would be a vagabond, due to the fact that he would never be a farmer, never be able to raise enough food to keep himself alive.
 The word Nod actually means vagabond or wanderer.
 So there may not have actually been a place called that when he first went there.
-It may simply be saying that he went out to the land of wandering.
+Or it may simply be saying that he went out to the land of wandering.
 All we know for certain is that his wandering took place east of Eden. (verse 16)

 He had married a sister.
 He was older than Abel.
 Perhaps he was already newly married at the time he offered his unacceptable offering.
 This might explain two things … who would marry a murderer of a beloved sibling?
 So he must have been married prior to committing murder.
 And secondly, now that Cain is out here on his own, with a wife and child, he better make an encampment that is sheltered and guarded.
 Wild beasts are around … plus there could be a visit from some very upset and angry siblings.

-He names his homeplace after his new son, Enoch.
+He names his home place after his new son, Enoch.
 The name Enoch means 'trained up'.
 Cain certainly would not be training him up in Godliness.
 He likely would not be training him up in the ways of worship that he learned from his father.

 As we will notice in the following verses, a lot of culture relating to the achievements of man will come from the lineage of Cain.
 These cultural advances will not be because Cain has a greater I.Q.
 They are simply the result of a continual focus.
 Cain's thoughts and those of his offspring, are centered around, What can I do next?
 How can I top my latest achievements?